 How Do They Work?

-Salt is a natural ionizer when it’s heated, which means that it can change the electrical charge of the air around it.
+When heated, salt is a natural ionizer.
+It changes the electrical charge of the air around it.
 Other natural ionizers include waterfalls, waves, and storms, though these produce much larger numbers of negative ions than salt lamps can.

 The idea is that as salt blocks are heated, they release negative ions into the air, which “attract particles of pollution and give them a negative charge, making them seek an electrical “ground,” and causing them to fall harmlessly to the floor.”1

 Salt is also naturally hygroscopic, meaning it absorbs water molecules from the air.
 Some salt lamp producers claim that the water molecules that are trapped by the salt block contain harmful impurities that are then removed from the air.2

 The claims about benefits for people with respiratory issues like asthma probably come from the use of halotherapy, which has been shown to improve respiratory health in some cases.3

 However, the concentrations of salt used in halotherapy are much greater than those found in common salt lamps.
 And no studies have focused directly on Himalayan salt lamps and respiratory health.